 As the winter season transitions to spring, Timberline's terrain parks crew works at collecting as much snow possible to ramp up the existing parks and add a couple more.
 Our Paintbrush Flow Park, reminiscent of a concrete skate park, is full of transitional snow features.
 Spraypaint jump line also debuts in the spring, featuring our largest jumps on hill.
 The upper jump links with the lower jump utilizing a high speed snow feature.

 During the summer months, our freestyle terrain parks move up the mountain to follow the snowpack.
 In the early to mid summer, we build a park in what’s known as the Mile Canyon that is accessible via our Magic Mile Chairlift.
-Later in the summer, we move again up to the Palmer snowfield to open the public lap park and the Freestyle Training Center (for more info on the FTC, keep scrolling).
-There are no ‘small’ features in these parks, and they are recommended for advanced skill level skiers and riders only.
+Later in the summer, we move again up to the Palmer snowfield to open the Freestyle Training Center (for more info on the FTC, keep scrolling).
 Please observe all posted signage, and if you have any questions don’t hesitate to ask a member of our staff.

 Freestyle Terrain may contain jumps, hits, ramps, banks, fun boxes, jibs, rails, halfpipes, quarterpipes, snowcross, bump terrain and other constructed or natural terrain features.
 PRIOR to using Freestyle Terrain, you are responsible for familiarizing yourself with Freestyle Terrain and obeying all instructions, warnings and signs.
 Freestyle skills require maintaining control on the ground, and in the air.
 Stay educated on all safety information and spread the knowledge.